 C. Trials and Evidentiary Hearings

-The Court hears trials and evidentiary hearings calendars on Mondays and Fridays.
+The Court hears trials and evidentiary hearings calendars on Fridays.
 The Court sets the dates for a trial or evidentiary hearing.
-The trial and evidentiary hearing schedule is 9:00 AM to 12:00 PM, and 1:30 PM to 4:30 PM, with a 15 minute recess in the morning and afternoon.
+The trial and evidentiary hearing schedule is 9:00 AM to 12:00 PM, and 1:30 PM to 4:30 PM, with a 15-minute recess in the morning and afternoon.
 Counsel must complete their matters within the time allotted.

 Exhibits must be pre-marked.
 All evidence must be pre-marked by the Court Clerk.
 Please provide an extra set of exhibits for the Court and the witnesses.
 Please confirm with the Clerk that exhibits have been properly marked prior to the commencement of trial.